things to do in Granada

 Walk around the Carmen de los Martires gardens

-Carmen de los Martires (Carmen of the martyrs) is a beautiful palace and gardens located in the surroundings of the Alhambra.
+Next on the list of things to see in Granada is Carmen de los Martires (Carmen of the martyrs), a beautiful palace and gardens located in the surroundings of the Alhambra.
 If you have time before or after your visit to Alhambra, these gardens are definitely worth a visit.

 Originally built as a Catholic church and convent in the 19th century, it was later turned into a palace with extensive gardens before being given to the city of Granada.
 Here you will find a French Baroque garden with large pond and statue of Neptune; an English-style garden with three-tier fountain, hedges and palm trees; a Lake with a stone jetty with fake medieval ruins; the Nasrid Patio which imitates the typical elements of Nasrid gardens; and the wood-maze that joins up the gardens.